PTRIGGS1775/HackingNotes/PNPT_Notes/Reconnaissance.md

 [MaverickAdams Github](https://github.com/hmaverickadams) Download his tool called breach-parse.\
 [Dehashed](https://dehashed.com/login) Let's you search on various fields to see where else that information is used.\

+### Finding subdomains passively
+Separate from enumerating with something like gobuster there are sites and tools that you can find subdomains with minimal lag time.
+Note these tools are probably not as effective for HackTheBox or ProvingGrounds.\
+[CertificateSearch](https://crt.sh) provides a series of different levels based on certificate fingerprinting all from a web portal.\
+sublist3r searches various databases for subdomains from the CLI\
+`sublist3r -d [domain.com]`